carlodenardin/PML2025/README.md

 The models are evaluated using standard disentanglement metrics like the Mutual Information Gap (MIG) [Isolating Sources of Disentanglement in VAEs](https://arxiv.org/pdf/1802.04942).

+Note: The dataset used are automaically downloaded in the train test phase.
+To download them refers to the URLs present in the [config.py](https://arxiv.org/pdf/1802.04942) file.

 ## Requirements
 These are the requirements for the project: